coconutpalm/righttypes/README.md

 *  To validate a map, `predicate` can be a map in the form `{:key pred?}` or `{(Opt. :key) pred?}` where the `(Opt. :key)` form denotes an optional key.
 *  `predicate` can be another type constructor function.
 *  `predicate` can be a `java.lang.Class`, which is automatically rewritten as `(fn [x] (instance?
 TheClass x))`

+You can write your own predicates too.
+For details, see the source code and tests.